unik-name/docs.unikname.network/docs/introduction.md

 This blockchain is specialized in providing Decentralized ID (also called DID), and offer a good Distributed Public Key Infrastructure (also called DPKI) solution, the basis of the next generation of authentication protocols.

-The blockchain is fueled with its own native token, UNS, a protocol and utility token.
+The blockchain is fueled with its own native token, UNIK, a protocol and utility token.

 <brand name="uns"/> and its IDs are the backbone of the Unikname solutions :
 - **`@unikname ID`:** Augmented pseudo under the sole control of its owner. @unikname IDs are self-sovereign and easy to remember multi-purpose IDs.
 They can replace email and password for fully confidential sign-up and log in, or used to control sharing of personal or business information over the web, and many more...